JRebel for Cloud with Cloud Foundry

 3. Install and configure JRebel on your local workstation.

 3.1 Using Eclipse?
-Install JRebel for Eclipse and configure JRebel remote server support.
+Install JRebel for Eclipse and configure JRebel for Cloud in Eclipse.

 3.2 Using IntelliJ IDEA?
-Install JRebel for IntelliJ IDEA and configure JRebel remote server support.
+Install JRebel for IntelliJ IDEA and configure JRebel for Cloud in IntelliJ IDEA.

 3.3 Using NetBeans?
-Install JRebel for NetBeans and configure JRebel remote server support.
+Install JRebel for NetBeans and configure JRebel for Cloud in NetBeans.

 $ cf push {APP_NAME} -p target/{webapp}.war